pontem-network/aptos-core/developer-docs-site/docs/nodes/identity-and-configuration.md

 # Identity and Configuration

-When installing a node on an Aptos network, the installation steps require you to work with identities and configurations.
+When installing a node on an Pont network, the installation steps require you to work with identities and configurations.
 This document describes how to interpret the terms **identity** and **configuration**, and presents a description of the identity YAML files.

 ## Concept